 Commercial Bribery and Commercial Bribe Receiving: NY Penal Law Article 180

-Bribery elevates from a misdemeanor to the felony when the elements of the lesser crime are met, but you, the accused, also provide a benefit with a value greater than $1,000.00 and the economic harm suffered by the principal exceeds $250.00.
+Bribing in this context is elevated from a misdemeanor to the felony when the elements of the lesser crime are met, but you, the accused, also provide a benefit with a value greater than $1,000.00 and the economic harm suffered by the business exceeds $250.00.
 The penalty for this offense increases to a potential one to three years in prison as a class “E” felony with the same possible alternate sentences.

-Just like the briber, the beneficiary of that bribe faces similar consequences.
-Simply, instead of giving, if, as an employee, fiduciary or agent of a company or business, you accept, or merely agree to accept, any benefit, no matter its value, upon an agreement or understanding that your conduct will be influenced as it relates to your employer’s business or affairs, then you are guilty of a class “A” misdemeanor with the same penalties and punishment as the party who wrongly tried to influence your behavior.
+The beneficiary of undeserved gifts faces the same potential consequences as the unauthorized provider.
+Simply, instead of giving, if, as an employee, fiduciary or agent of a company or business, you accept, or merely agree to accept, any benefit, no matter its value, upon an agreement or understanding that your conduct will be influenced as it relates to your employer’s business, then you are guilty of a class “A” misdemeanor with the same penalties and punishment as the party who wrongly tried to influence your behavior.

 Outside of the obvious - a felony or misdemeanor record and possible incarceration – there are other collateral ramifications of a conviction for any of these offenses.
 For example, if you hold a professional license as an accountant, attorney, physician, or other position, or you are regulated by FINRA or the FDIC, your career is at risk.
 Further, a non-citizen will without question endanger his or her legal status now and in the future if convicted of any of these crimes.Your Defense, Your Case, Your Future